 The mixing and baking of these Buns are quick and easy, as most recipes are on With A Blast.

-So… heat up the oven, start mixing and by the time the oven temperature is ready, your dough would be rolled out and all, ready to go into the oven.
+Heat up the oven.
+Start mixing and by the time the oven temperature is ready, your dough would be rolled out and all, ready to go into the oven.